Last Updated: December 2, 2024

 The term “snowbird” typically refers to individuals, often retirees, who migrate from colder climates to warmer regions during the winter months.
 This lifestyle has gained popularity among many looking to escape harsh winters and enjoy milder weather.
 While becoming a snowbird can offer numerous benefits, it also comes with its own set of challenges.
-We lived this lifestyle for several years spending summers in Kentucky and winters in Florida.
+We lived this lifestyle for several years spending summers in Kentucky and winters in Florida in a beautiful neighborhood called Harbour Ridge Yacht and Country Club.
 Below is our detailed overview of the pros and cons of adopting a snowbird lifestyle.

 Our Florida Retirement Destination